 DATA: almost 90% of entrants believed that management of data and analytics were key IP assets underpinning at least 50% of their revenue.

-TRADE SECRETS: 75% of all entrants recognized trade secrets in their business and 65% of scoring entrants in this category maintain a centralised and updated TS register.
+TRADE SECRETS: 75% of all entrants recognized trade secrets in their business and 65% of scoring entrants in this category maintain a centralized and updated TS register.

 SOFTWARE: Entrants highlighted the sharp focus on software IP protection during the pandemic with enhanced security protocols around remote access for software developers WFH.